-BT Mic is the largest microfinance company in Romania, currently working with more than 18,000 small businesses in 4,100 localities and 450 sectors of activities to support and develop day-to-day business, purchase goods, pay suppliers, invest in and/or open new outlets, purchase machinery, equipment and tools, etc.
+BT Mic is the largest microfinance company in Romania, working with more than 13,000 small businesses in 3,000 localities to support and develop day-to-day business, purchase goods, pay suppliers, invest in and/or open new outlets, purchase machinery, equipment and tools, etc.

-BT Mic together with the Issuer play a significant role in the development of the entrepreneurial ecosystem in Romania, the most recent initiative being STUP, a physical and virtual space dedicated to supporting the entrepreneur community with approximately 14,000 members (including 4,500 entrepreneurs).
+BT Mic together with the Issuer play a significant role in the development of the entrepreneurial ecosystem in Romania, the most recent initiative being STUP, a physical and virtual space dedicated to supporting the entrepreneur community.
 BT Mic and the Issuer have created the necessary infrastructure to connect entrepreneurs with providers of services and products for setting up, running and managing a business.
-The initiative includes events for entrepreneurs and future entrepreneurs, to enhance the financial and entrepreneurial education in Romania.
+The initiative include events for entrepreneurs and future entrepreneurs, to enhance the financial and entrepreneurial education in Romania.

 As at 31 December 2022, it had 205 active employees and reported RON 0.7 billion in total assets.
-As at 30 June 2023, the number of active employees increased to 246 and BT Mic reported RON 0.85 billion in total assets.